benabus/symbaroum/markdown/core_player_guide.md

 Retrieve a lost heirloom or weapon

+### How to Create a Character

+RULESWISE, YOUR CHARACTER is defined by some numbers and notes on a character sheet.
+The numbers indicate what your character is good at, what abilities and powers it has and how much damage its weapons can inflict on an enemy.
+The notes can describe what kind of equipment the character carries, what its goals are and what kind of personality it has.
+Where you get your inspiration from when creating a character may vary, but it often comes from movies, TV-shows and books.
+Some may only need the texts and pictures within this book, or they may use their ordinary selves as a starting point

 for building their character.
 In the end the source of inspiration is irrelevant, but your character has to feel alive, has to have goals and a personality that belongs in the setting ofSymbaroum.
 If you manage to create that, then acting as the character should be both fun and easy.